 Red claw crabs are fairly skilled hunters when needed, but they prefer to scavenge.
 They make small dens under aquarium decorations and plants, and will readily retreat to these caves if overly threatened, or scared.
 They will also stay hidden in these dens for multiple days while they molt.

 Important: The level of aggression depends on the amount of space they have, and the number of hiding spots they have.
-Unfortunately, even 10-gallon tank (45 liters) will not guarantee the piece.
+Unfortunately, even a 10-gallon tank (45 liters) will not guarantee the piece.

 Males will fight for territory and dominance because in the wild they have more than “10-gallons” of their territory.
 The female Red claw crabs are not that aggressive.
 They will usually chase each other away.